charles-rollet/controlled-docs-test/controlled-doc/[TMPL-2] Procedure Template/[SOP-001] Change Management Procedure.md

   #impact:
 ---

+**[Keep in mind that this document content is just an illustration to show you how this could look like, but please create your own content.
+If needed, we can put you in touch with experts to help you out.]**

 ## Scope

 This Standard Operating Procedure (SOP) applies to all departments involved in initiating, reviewing, approving, and implementing changes to controlled documents, quality records, and product specifications.